omi9404/URL-Shortner/readme.md

-# Codaemon Softwares URL Shortener Test By Omprakash Lilhare
+#URL Shortener By Omprakash Lilhare

 Requires PHP ≥ 5.6.0 or higher.